Fuck the Millennium (Scooter song)

 "Fuck the Millennium" is a song by German group Scooter.
 It was released in November 1999 as the second single from the album Back to the Heavyweight Jam.
 It reached the top-ten in three countries, peaking at number 2 in Belgium (Flanders), number 3 in Sweden and number 4 in Finland.

 Content

 The song samples "The Passion" by Technohead.
 For the single release, the track was completely remixed.
-The new version of the song contains a sample of Jimmy Torres' song "Wheels".
+The new version of the song contains a sample of The String-A-Longs' song "Wheels".

 The bearing vocal phrase of the song is originally from the KLF's song with the same name from 1997; "Fuck the Millennium".